Super-natural/superTween/README.md

 	superTween.run360(tweenMe, "infinite", {numSteps: 45, stepSize: 161, interval: 50})

-This relies on the DOM object being absolutely positioned and runs off offsetLeft and OffsetRight currently there is some lag on slower machines and a few mobile devices when trying to tween a large amount of objects, specifically if changing object opacity
+This relies on the DOM object being absolutely positioned and runs off offsetLeft and offsetRight.
+Currently there is some lag on slower machines and a few mobile devices when trying to tween a large amount of objects, specifically if changing object opacity.

 # Some Background
-The SuperTween library attempts to initially use CSS Transitions to achieve the required tween, first checking to see if CSS transition is available, if not available there is a JS fallback for every tween.
-The tween eases are all based on Robert Penners easing equations
+The superTween library attempts to initially use CSS Transitions to achieve the required tween, first checking to see if CSS transition is available.
+If not available there is a JS fallback for every tween.
+The tween eases are all based on Robert Penner's easing equations.

 # Public Functions
 	superTween.to(elem, time, parameters);